-- Heat an iOpener and thread it through the arms of the Anti-Clamp. - 2 You can also use a hair dryer, heat gun, or hot plate-but extreme heat can damage the display and/or internal battery, so proceed with care. - Fold the iOpener so it lays on the bottom edge of the iPhone. - Wait one minute to give the adhesive a chance to release and present an opening gap. - Insert an opening pick under the screen and the plastic bezel, not the screen itself. - (i) If the Anti-Clamp doesn't create a sufficient gap, apply more heat to the area and rotate the handle a quarter turn. - ⚠ Don't crank more than a quarter turn at a time, and wait one minute between turns.
+- Heat an iOpener and thread it through the arms of the Anti-Clamp. - 2 You can also use a hair dryer, heat gun, or hot plate-but extreme heat can damage the display and/or internal battery, so proceed with care. - Fold the iOpener so it lays on the bottom edge of the iPhone. - Wait one minute to give the adhesive a chance to release and present an opening gap. - Insert an opening pick into the gap under the screen and the plastic bezel, not the screen itself. - (i) If the Anti-Clamp doesn't create a sufficient gap, apply more heat to the area and rotate the handle a quarter turn. - ⚠ Don't crank more than a quarter turn at a time, and wait one minute between turns.
 Let the Anti-Clamp and time do the work for you. - Skip the next three steps.

-- i Heating the lower edge of the iPhone will help soften the adhesive securing the display, making it easier to open. - Use a hairdryer or heat gun or prepare an iOpener and apply it to the lower edge of the iPhone for about a minute in order to soften up the adhesive underneath. - ⚠ If you use a hairdryer or heat gun, do not heat to much because that can result in damaging the screen.
+- i Heating the lower edge of the iPhone helps soften the adhesive securing the display, making it easier to open. - Use a hairdryer or heat gun or prepare an iOpener and apply it to the lower edge of the iPhone for about a minute in order to soften up the adhesive underneath.

-• If using a single suction handle, apply it to the bottom edge of the phone, while avoiding the curved portion of the glass.
+• If you're using a single suction handle, apply it to the bottom edge of the phone, while avoiding the curved portion of the glass.

-- Pull up on the suction cup with firm, constant pressure to create a slight gap between the screen and the frame. - Insert an opening pick into the gap under the screen's plastic bezel, not the screen itself. - (i) The watertight adhesive holding the screen in place is very strong; creating this initial gap takes a significant amount of force.
+- Pull up on the suction cup with firm, constant pressure to create a slight gap between the front panel and rear case. - Insert an opening pick into the gap under the screen and the plastic bezel, not the screen itself. - (i) The watertight adhesive holding the display in place is very strong; creating this initial gap takes a significant amount of force.
 If you're having a hard time opening a gap, apply more heat, and gently rock the screen up and down to weaken the adhesive until you create enough of a gap to insert your tool.

-Slide the opening pick around the lower left corner and up the left edge of the iPhone, slicing through the adhesive holding the display in place.
+• Slide the opening pick around the lower left corner and up the left edge of the iPhone, slicing through the adhesive holding the display in place.

-🛆 Don't insert your pick more than 3 mm, as you may damage internal components.
+🛆 Don't insert your pick more than 3 mm, as you may damage the internal components.